 Compare EF Core & EF6

-There are two versions of Entity Framework, Entity Framework Core and Entity Framework 6.
+There are two different versions of Entity Framework, Entity Framework Core and Entity Framework 6.

 Entity Framework 6

 Entity Framework 6 (EF6) is a tried and tested data access technology with many years of features and stabilization.
 It first released in 2008, as part of .NET Framework 3.5 SP1 and Visual Studio 2008 SP1.
-Starting with the EF4.1 release it has shipped as the EntityFramework NuGet package - currently the most popular package on NuGet.org.
+Starting with the EF4.1 release it has shipped as the EntityFramework NuGet package - currently one of the most popular packages on NuGet.org.

 EF6 continues to be a supported product, and will continue to see bug fixes and minor improvements for some time to come.